DOI10.47051/CEBC8095

 Figure 1: Individuals of Stenocercus simonsii from La Merced, Azuay province, Ecuador. j=juvenile.

 Natural history: Stenocercus simonsii is a diurnal lizard that inhabits the dry to humid highland shrubland ecosystem.
-It occurs in areas areas containing a matrix of native vegetation, rural gardens, human settlements, and pastures.1,2 Valley Whorltail-Iguanas are most active on sunny days.
+It occurs in areas containing a matrix of native vegetation, rural gardens, human settlements, and pastures.1,2 Valley Whorltail-Iguanas are most active on sunny days.
 They can be seen basking or moving at ground level or on stone piles, rock walls, rooftops, cliffs, and bromeliads up to 3.4 m above the ground.25 On cloudy days, they remain hidden under rocks or in crevices.
-When threatened, individuals take refuge in vegetation, under rocks, or in cracks in stone walls; they expand the body and press the spiny tail against the stones in order to make their capture difficult.4 If captured, they may shed the tail and bite as a method of defense and escape.4 There are records of individuals of this species being preyed upon by snakes (Bothrops lojanus and Incaspis simonsii).6,7 As in many species of lizards in the family Tropiduridae, S. simonsii has mite pockets that help concentrate these parasites to avoid infestations.8
+When threatened, individuals take refuge in vegetation, under rocks, or in cracks in stone walls; they expand the body and press the spiny tail against the stones in order to make their capture difficult.4 If captured, they may shed the tail and bite as a method of defense and escape.4 There are records of individuals of this species being preyed upon by snakes (Bothrocophias lojanus and Incaspis amaru).6,7 As in many species of lizards in the family Tropiduridae, S. simonsii has mite pockets that help concentrate these parasites to avoid infestations.8

 Figure showing variation among individuals of Stenocercus simonsii